Why Study Plant Medicine at UF?

 The mission of the University of Florida, DPM Program is to provide premier professional doctoral training for plant scientists.
 Our graduates are important team members and leaders in industry, the private sector, government, and academia.

 Are you interested in more DPM Alumni News?
-Read our new publication, DPM News.
+Read our new publication, DPM News and our alumni videos on YouTube.
 Please e-mail suggestions or submissions for DPM News to the DPM Director: Amanda Hodges.
-For additional DPM news and information, read the DPM Director’s Blog or choose to like the DPM Program on Facebook.
+For additional DPM news and information follow the DPM Program on Facebook, Twitter, and Instagram.